amattu2/bmw-api-wrapper/README.md

 # Disclosure

-This project is not affiliated with or endorsed by BMW, Mini Cooper, or any other related brand.
+This project is not affiliated with BMW, Mini Cooper, or any other related brand.
 It's likely that usage of this project is against some TOS.
 Use at your own risk.